vtsaplin/auto-java/README.md

 ## Multiple inheritance with traits
 The first problem which we will address stems from the fact that Java does not support multiple inheritance.
 The recommended way to achieve a similar result is to combine interfaces with delegation.
 But delegation when it is used often can be tedious.
 Traits are here to help us ease this problem.

-Lets say you have a class which contains some state and behavior and supposed to be a part of some other classes.
+Lets say you have a class which contains some state and behavior and supposed to be mixed into other classes.
 In contrast to a plain interface with default methods it also contains state.
 In languages like Scala we would simply inherit from a trait but in Java we are limited to interfaces.
-The _Observable_ class is a good example of such a situation.
+The _ConcreteObservable_ class is a good example of such a situation.

 ``` java
 @Trait